| Author | Message |

 Now it can be

-talked about which part should do this, the core client or the
+talked about which part should do this,

 application?